matiasdonato/matiasdonato/README.md

 <h1 align="center">Matías Donato - Full Stack Developer</h1>

 <p align="center">I am a passionate Full Stack Developer who is driven by the thrill of creating innovative and user-friendly web applications.
-With my strong knowledge of HTML, CSS, JavaScript, React, Angular, Vue, Node.js, Express, and various databases, I bring a unique blend of technical expertise and creative thinking to each project I work on.</p>
+With my strong knowledge of TypeScript, React, Node.js, Express, AWS, Sequelize, MySQL, MongoDB and some others technologies, I bring a unique blend of technical expertise and creative thinking to each project I work on.</p>